 In high doses and/or with very frequent administration Ketamine can be irritating to the bladder.
 For the purposes of facilitating KAP, doses of ketamine are low and most patients will only do one or two sessions per week.
 In this dosing and frequency there is an extremely low risk of developing bladder irritation caused by the administration of Ketamine.
 We have never had a patient develop bladder issues from this treatment at our clinic.

-During your medical intake, we will determine if you need to alter your medication regime prior to treatment.
+During your medical intake, we will determine if you need to alter your medication regimen prior to treatment.
 There are only a few medications that should be altered prior to initiating treatment.
 For instance, stimulant medications, benzodiazepines, and medications like Lamictal may need to be held or adjusted prior to treatment.

 We request that you don't eat a meal within 3 hours of the start of your appointment time.